Robot Calibration (Laser Tracker)

-Industrial robots are highly repeatable but not accurate, therefore the accuracy of an industrial robot can be improved through robot calibration.
+Industrial robot arms are highly repeatable but not accurate, therefore the accuracy of an industrial robot can be improved through robot calibration.
 The nominal accuracy of a robot depends on the robot brand and model.
-With robot calibration you can improve robot accuracy by a factor of 2 to 10.
+With RoboDK and the robot calibration option you can improve robot accuracy by a factor of 2 to 10.

 A measurement system is required to calibrate a robot.
 RoboDK can be used to calibrate the robots as well as to generate accurate robot programs (this includes filtering the programs and using RoboDK’s offline programming engine).
 RoboDK can also be used to test the accuracy of the robot before and after calibration through ballbar testing or robot milling.